 But where does all of this lead?
 Fortunately, it leads to lots of inventions across a variety of fields.
 Examples include:

-- Image analysis: Companies train AI to better analyze images (like being able to tell the difference between a human and a picture).
+- Image analysis: Companies train machines to better analyze images (like being able to tell the difference between a human and a duck).

-- Fraud detection: AI learns what your normal spending patterns are and aren’t to quickly identify when your credit card has been compromised.
+- Fraud detection: The model learns what your normal spending patterns are and quickly identifies when your credit card has been compromised.

 - Chatbots: Sometimes that online conversation with customer service isn’t with a human!

-- Medical diagnostics: AI is being trained to assist doctors with finding medical issues the human doctor might miss.
+- Medical diagnostics: Machines are being trained to assist doctors with finding medical issues the human doctor might miss.

 Machine Learning: The Bottom Line

-Though machine learning and AI are still relatively new, it’s found its way into much of our lives.
+Though machine learning is relatively new, it’s found its way into much of our lives.
 Every time you watch a suggested movie, click on a recommended post, or use your credit card, you’re helping train a machine.

 Image credit: Canva